dbnyu/OpenBirdcageBuilder/README.md

 under_construction.gif

 ### Webapp Usage
-- Enter all required values (including any necessary optional values for bandpass predefined caps or tubular leg dimensions)
+- Enter all required values (including any necessary optional values for bandpass predefined capacitors or tubular leg dimensions)
 - For "No Shield" enter zero for the shield radius
 - For solid wire Legs or End Rings, select "Tubular" and set the Inner Diameter to 0.
 - If a larger number of legs is needed, it is a simple exercise in HTML hacking to achieve any number of legs (must be a multiple of 4)